zik-uralov/daily-jokes/joke_history.md

 "OK, I'll tell you a TCP joke."
 - 2025-10-29 20:42:04: A SQL statement walks into a bar and sees two tables.
 It approaches, and asks "may I join you?"
+- 2025-10-29 20:48:23: Debugging is like being the detective in a crime movie where you're also the murderer at the same time.